 Tutor service fees include service agreements and share-based payments.
-Typically we offer a revenue sharing scheme to our tutors and thus the tutor service fees are in general positively correlated to our Group's revenue.
-Such expenses decreased from approximately HK\$48.4 million for the year ended 31 July 2021 to approximately HK\$33.0 million for the year ended 31 July 2022.
+Typically, we offer a revenue sharing scheme to our tutors and thus the tutor service fees are in general positively correlated to our Group's revenue.
+Such expenses decreased from approximately HK\$33.0 million or 20.7% for the year ended 31 July 2022 to approximately HK\$26.2 million for the year ended 31 July 2023.
 The decrease was mainly attributable to the decrease in revenue from the provision of private supplementary secondary school education services.